bbbradsmith/fceux/readme.md

+test_nametables branch

+This is a special build of FCEUX for making videos explaining the internal operation of the NES.

+You will find four nametables, and the pattern table available under Config > Display.
+Choose one of them to have them replace the rendered picture.
+Generally you will want to record a movie of the action you wish to capture first, then render it multiple times with different display settings.

 # fceux [![Build status](https://ci.appveyor.com/api/projects/status/github/TASVideos/fceux?branch=master&svg=true)](https://ci.appveyor.com/project/zeromus/fceux)

 An open source NES Emulator for Windows and Unix that features solid emulation accuracy and state of the art tools for power users.
 For some reason casual gamers use it too.